MirjamFi/ExplodedViewsProteinStructures/manual.md

 - exclude: 3-letter code of ligand which shall not be removed (if occurance is known to be bigger than cutoff)
 - cutoff: default: 10, occurance in PDB in total
 - colorBinding:
- - individual (default): each chain has an individual color, binding sites are colored by the colors of according chains
+ - individual: each chain has an individual color, binding sites are colored by the colors of according chains
- - gray: all chains are colored gray, each binding site is colored individually
+ - gray (default): all chains are colored gray, each binding site is colored individually
  - none: no color is changed

 ###EXAMPLES: